NEW MINISTRY INVITES ALL TO HELP . . .

 - Tuesdays/Thursdays 6PM-8PM

-Please check with Fr.
-Steven for access to the church.
+Please contact Fr.
+Steven to get into the cleaning schedule rotation, and for access to the church.

 "I was happy when they said to me, 'Let us go to the house of the Lord!'"
 (Psalm 122:1)